FrontEndFoxes/curriculum/workshops/react/nanos/nano1-react.md

 export const commerce = new Commerce('pk_17695092cf047ebda22cd36e60e0acbe5021825e45cb7');
 ```

 Ok so what have we done here?
 First we import in the Commerce.js module which we will be using to communicate with the API platform, then we export an instance of `Commerce` and pass in a public key.
-The public key is needed to give us access to data in the Chec API.
+The public key is needed to give us access to data in the API.

 ::: tip 💡
 Please note that for the purpose of getting you up and running with an account with products data, a public key is provided from a demo merchant account.
 A token key acess is what gives the API an authentication scope.
-A public key will give us access to Chec's core API resources such as your products and cart data.
+A public key will give us access to core API resources such as your products and cart data.
 :::

-Now that we've installed our commerce SDK and created our Commerce instance, we now have access to the Commerce object throughout our application!
+Now that we've installed our SDK and created our Commerce instance, we now have access to the Commerce object throughout our application!

 ## Make your first request to fetch the products data

-Commerce.js was built with all the frontend functionalities you would need to build a complete eCommerce store.
-All you need to do is make requests to various Chec API endpoints, receive successful responses, then you have your raw data to output beautifully onto your web store.

-One of the main resources in Chec is the [Products](https://commercejs.com/docs/sdk/products) endpoint.
-Commerce.js
+One of the main resources in the API is the products endpoint.
+The SDK
-makes it seamless to fetch product data with its promise-based
-[method](https://commercejs.com/docs/sdk/products#list-products) `commerce.products.list()`.
-This request would make a
-call to the `GET v1/products` API endpoint and return a list of product data.
+makes it seamless to fetch product data with its promise-based methods.
+This request would make a call to the `GET v1/products` API endpoint and return a list of product data.
 Open up your `App.js` file and delete the code that came with creating a new React app and we will write this file from scratch.

 Import `commerce` as well as a `ProductsList` component which you'll create in the next
 section.
 While there, initialize an empty array `products` state in your constructor.